Zozoom/fancy_lotto_generator/README.md

 An advanced, AI-powered lottery number generator and prediction system built with Next.js, React, and TypeScript.
 Features sophisticated prediction algorithms, comprehensive history tracking, manipulation detection, behavioral pattern analysis, and automatic synchronization with official lottery results.

+> **Note**: This is an experimental project focusing on mathematical prediction algorithms.
+It is important to understand that predicting truly random lottery numbers is mathematically impossible.
+However, this application explores whether patterns can emerge when human manipulation occurs in number selection.
+The manipulation detection and behavioral analysis systems are designed to identify and analyze human selection patterns, not to predict actual lottery outcomes.

 ## 📸 Screenshots

 ![Lottery Generator Demo](./public/images/010311-ezgif.com-video-to-gif-converter.gif)